wachidsusilo/Json/README.md

 ## Json Library for Arduino, ESP8266, and ESP32
-A Simple yet easy to use Json library to _parse_ and _stringify_ a `Json` object.
+A Simple and easy to use Json library to _parse_ and _stringify_ a `Json` object.
 No need to allocate buffer, no need additional setup, just create your `Json` object and you are done!

 ## Example
 Using `Json` is as simple as it should be!